You’ve heard time and again that money is the main source of strain in romantic relationships, but just how problematic are finances for couples?

-A 2013 study by TD Ameritrade found couples fight about money five times per year, on average.
-Interestingly, 40 percent of survey respondents said they do not trust partners to manage their combined finances fully, yet only 5 percent stated money was an important factor when choosing a partner.
+A 2013 study by TD Ameritrade found that couples fight about money five times per year, on average.
+Interestingly, 40 percent of survey respondents said they do not trust their partners to manage their combined finances fully, yet only 5 percent stated money was an important factor when choosing a partner.

 That’s why we put together this simple financial compatibility test for couples.
 Find out if you and your partner are a financial match made in heaven — or a money mess waiting to happen.

 Money Quiz: Financial Compatibility Test for Couples

 Answer the questions below and keep track of which numbers you select for each.
 The answer key on the next page will explain what your choices say about your financial compatibility.